 For SUL operation, the in-band blocking requirement for downlink bands specified in subclause 7.6.2 shall be met.

 7.6C.3 Out-of-band blocking for SUL

 For SUL operation, the out-of-band blocking requirement for downlink bands specified in subclause 7.6.3 shall be met.
-For operation band combination listed in Table 7.6C.3-1, exceptions to the requirement specified in Table 7.6C.3-2 are allowed when the second order intermodulation product of the SUL carrier and the CW interfering signal fully or partially overlaps with the DL carrier.